Correcting Faulty Road Maps by Image Inpainting: Automatically Correcting Faulty Road Map Predictions

 \subsection{Model Architecture}

 Our model aims to inpaint the geometric road shape in the target area.
-As mentioned previously in \cref{sec:intro} and \cref{sec:related}, we assume that the erroneous location is already localized.
-We modify the model architecture of GLCIC \cite{ORG_4} to capture the spatial relationship between the target road segment and the surrounding geometries.
-We denote our model architecture GLCRC (Globally and Locally Consistent Road map Completion).
-GLCRC consists of generator and discriminator.
+As mentioned in \cref{sec:intro}, we assume the erroneous location is already localized.
+We modify the model architecture of the Globally and Locally Consistent Image Completion (GLCIC) \cite{ORG_4} to capture the spatial relationship between the target road segment and the surrounding geometries while enjoying fast inference time with few seconds per sample on a single GPU.
+We denote our model architecture, Globally and Locally Consistent Road map Completion (GLCRC), which consists of a generator and a discriminator.